ihearditinadream/AskDunzoPrototype/replit.md

 - ✓ Animation 3: Instagram post with download button (new)
 - ✓ Animation 4: News website with ad blocker (new)
 - ✓ Each animation shows complete workflow: icon → input → typing → processing → feature added
-- ✓ Smooth transitions between all 4 animations with 13-second cycles
+- ✓ Smooth transitions between all 4 animations with 20-second cycles (extended from 13s for better visibility)
 - ✓ Dynamic browser URL changes (myblog.com, youtube.com, instagram.com, news.com)
 - ✓ Interactive elements work during demos (dark mode toggle, sort button, download button, block ads button)
 - ✓ Beautiful, polished UI designs for all animations with realistic website layouts
+- ✓ Made animations slower with extended timing (2s → 16.5s per animation)
+- ✓ Reduced size of YouTube, Instagram, and News animations for better fit on screen
+- ✓ Enhanced visual appeal with gradients, better typography, and compact layouts

 ### January 03, 2025 - Product Alignment with Technical Specification
 - ✓ Updated browser extension text: "What would you like to add or change on this site?"